dinhanhx/DSP-py-lib/README.md

 # DSP-py-lib

+Check my big brother [here.](https://github.com/dinhanhx/DSP-matlab-lib)

-A libray written in matlab for Digital Signal Processing.
+A library written in MATLAB for Digital Signal Processing.

-This can be excuted by Python 3.
+This can be executed by Python 3.

 Check wiki for more details.
 [Click me.]() (Not implemented)